 The internship consists of a supervised production arts experience in a church.
 The internship must be approved by the Chair of the Department of Christian Ministries and the Dean of the Pruet School of Christian Studies.
 The Course will be graded on a Satisfactory-Unsatisfactory basis where Satisfactory is defined as a grade of C or higher.
-On demand.
+For CMPA majors only, or with permission of the Chair of the Department of Christian Ministries.
+Fall, Spring.